'Socialism' Isn't The Scare Word It Once Was

 Actually, as John Nichols points out, the recent popularity of socialism has a lot to do with the way the right-wing media slathered the word over Barack Obama and his programs — popularity aside.

 That's a risk Republicans run when they frame the Democrats' positions as socialistic — they may inadvertently detoxify the brand, particularly when the connections to Marxism are hard to discern.
-Sen. Mitch McConnell (R-Ky.) recently denounced what he called the Democrats' "radical, half-baked socialist proposal" to make election day a federal holiday.
+Sen. Mitch McConnell (R-Ky.) recently denounced what he called the Democrats' "radical, half-baked socialist proposal" to make Election Day a federal holiday.
 But more than two-thirds of Americans think that's a good idea, and if that makes them socialists, well, what's to be frightened of?

 A lot of voters are still skittish about socialism, so that all the Democratic hopefuls other than Sanders have had to forswear the label — though as the Florida Democrat Andrew Gillum noted, it's not as if that will stop Republicans from calling them socialists anyway.
 But it's no longer exclusively the Republicans' word to define or demonize — it's a contested label now, just as "conservative" is on the right.
 It isn't yet clear where "socialist" will settle in the vocabulary of the American left, as it jostles with labels like "liberal" and "progressive."
 But it's not the S-word anymore.
-That might be the most consequential change in American political language since the era when Herbert Hoover was walking the earth.
+That might be the most consequential change in American political language since the era when Herbert Hoover was walking the Earth.